Albert Williamson was a clerk and a commission agent. He lived at 2042 Beach Avenue in 1910.

 She became a school teacher.

 On July 6, 1931, in Prince Rupert, British Columbia, she married Martin Hugh Macpherson.
 He was born in Henley-on-Thames, England about 1901.
-His father was Dr. William Hugh Macpherson; his mother was Maud Hollick Nash.
+His parents were Dr. William Hugh Macpherson and Maud Hollick Nash.

 He was serving on the HMS Northern Rover, a British steam trawler, when a German U-boat attacked it on October 30, 1939.